 We are building a robust knowledge base to inform action, driving legislative change in key countries and harnessing the power of businesses and faiths.

-Through a combination of direct implementation, grassroots community engagement, and working in partnership with faiths, businesses, academics, NGOs, and governments around the world: we can end modern slavery.
+Through a combination of direct implementation, grassroots community engagement, and working in partnership with faiths, businesses, academics, NGOs, and governments around the world, we work to address slavery and dismantle its core drivers.

 Photo credit: Aline Deschamps/Stringer via Getty Images.